ausevo/ausevo.github.io/conference.md

 Abstracts are due **November 1st**, registration link [HERE](https://aes.corsizio.com/c/6141a39502de2a7ff2f3f120)

+##NEWS

+# Costs have been finalised!

+Online only/registration $20 (payment and registration [HERE](https://aes.corsizio.com/c/6141a39502de2a7ff2f3f120))

+For those attending in person, these are the prices.
+They will be paid closer to the date using a new payment link that will be sent out soon.

+PhD student $60 / ECR $130 / Group Leader $230

+# Tag team talks

+If you want to do a tag team talk please register your team using [this link](https://docs.google.com/forms/d/e/1FAIpQLSehI1KOwEAMlsS9Ms015hZiqhXEeKgB_KiFzHGlKGHp_Fi0mA/viewform).
+IMPORTANT: This does not replace conference registration.
+It's only to collect tag team info.

 ## FAQs

 **Can I give a talk even if I can’t make it to the face-to-face conference?**